 He decided to go to the west of Lhasa, to Tsurphu Monastery, the main seat of the glorious Karmapas.
-In 1946, at the age of 27, he met His Holiness the Sixteenth Gyalwa Karmapa, and received the full empowerments of Vajrayogini, Chakrasamvara, and Avolokiteshvara.
+In 1946, at the age of 27, he met His Holiness the Sixteenth Gyalwa Karmapa and received the full empowerments of Vajrayogini, Chakrasamvara, and Avalokiteshvara.
 After that, he took the Eleventh Jamgon Kunkhyen Tai Situ Rinpoche, Pema Wangchuk Gyalpo, as his teacher, and as his disciple received the novice and full ordination of a monk.
-Subsequently he entered into Yiwong Samten Ling Retreat Centre at Tsurphu for three years and three months, where he attained very high realization.
+Subsequently, he entered into Yiwong Samten Ling Retreat Centre at Tsurphu for three years and three months, where he attained very high realization.

 In 1954 at the age of 36 he was sent to Maha Tsunai in China and met with Chairman Mao Tse-tung.
 In 1955, he returned to Tsurphu and made extraordinary offerings to the Sixteenth Gyalwa Karmapa, who was astonished and said laughingly, "Why are such precious, priceless gifts in the hands of a poor lama?"